Ficus sycomorus: Cultivation

+Two major varieties are known in Egypt.
+Roumi (also called Falaki or Turki), which has more horizontally spread branches, stouter shoots and petioles, more densely spaced leaves that are wider than they are long, and larger, flatter, broad pink fruits; and Kelabi (also called Arabi or Beledi), which has more vertical branches, is more slender, has smaller leaves and has smaller yellowish pear shaped fruits.

+In modern history, many Egyptians would once a year (on the day of a particular saint) make a ring of bruises and cuts around the base of their sycamore trees.

-According to botanists Daniel Zohary and Maria Hopf, the ancient Egyptians cultivated this species "almost exclusively."
+According to botanists Daniel Zohary and Maria Hopf, cultivation of this species was "almost exclusively" by the ancient Egyptians.
 Remains of F. sycomorus begin to appear in predynastic times and occur in quantity from the start of the third millennium BC.
-It was the ancient Egyptian Tree of Life.
+It was the ancient Egyptian tree of life.
 Zohary and Hopf note that "the fruit and the timber, and sometimes even the twigs, are richly represented in the tombs of the Egyptian Early, Middle and Late Kingdoms."
 In numerous cases the parched fruiting bodies, known as sycons, "bear characteristic gashing marks indicating that this art, which induces ripening, was practised in Egypt in ancient times."

 Although this species of fig requires the presence of the symbiotic wasp Ceratosolen arabicus to reproduce sexually, and this insect is extinct in Egypt, Zohay and Hopf have no doubt that Egypt was "the principal area of sycamore fig development."
 Some of the caskets of mummies in Egypt are made from the wood of this tree.
 In tropical areas where the wasp is common, complex mini-ecosystems involving the wasp, nematodes, other parasitic wasps, and various larger predators revolve around the life cycle of the fig. The trees' random production of fruit in such environments assures its constant attendance by the insects and animals which form this ecosystem.

+Sycamores were often planted around artificial pools in ancient Egyptian gardens.

-A study in 2015 indicated that the sycamore tree was brought to Israel by Philistines during the Iron Age, along with opium poppy and cumin.
+The sycamore tree was brought to Israel by Philistines during the Iron Age, along with opium poppy and cumin.
 These sycamore trees used to be numerous in western Beirut, lending their name to the neighborhood of Gemmayzeh ((الْجُمَّيْزَة al-Ǧummayzah), "sycamore fig").
 However, the trees have largely disappeared from this area.